KehaoXu/KehaoXu/README.md

 # Hi there, I'm Kehao Xu 👋

-🎓 B.Eng in Optoelectronic Info Science & Engineering, **Huazhong University of Science and Technology**, China
-📍 Exchange student at the **University of California, Santa Barbara**, CA, USA
 📚 Currently M.S. in Electrical and Computer Engineering at **Johns Hopkins University**, MD, USA
+📍 Exchange student at the University of California, Santa Barbara, CA, USA
+🎓 B.Eng in Optoelectronic Info Science & Engineering, Huazhong University of Science and Technology, China
 💡 Passionate about **Machine Learning, Image Processing, and Computer Vision**

 ---